 I debated for years whether or not to invest in a drone to film the spectacular places I explore.
 Not only because it is really fun (which it is), but also because drones help find new perspectives and add diversity to photography.
 For the longest time though, I fought with myself over whether I would even use a drone enough to make the investment worth it or if I could even have the ability to fly the damn thing.
 But on a recent trip to Hong Kong—where the DJI flagship store is—I walked into the store and asked one of the sales associates what would be compact enough to travel with, is easy enough for someone like me to be able to use, and still shoots high quality video.
 With all that in mind, he recommended that I try the DJI Mavic Air… and after a quick tutorial I was smitten.
 Most importantly, it has all these great auto features that are essentially “idiot proof”—you basically just press a button and it does it all for you.
 It is easy to maneuver and comes in an impossibly lightweight package that I can easily fold and fit into my camera bag along with the rest of my gear.

-DJI Mavic Air is easily the best drone in the market right now – owing to its incredible portability, unprecedented performance and long-lasting battery life.
+The DJI Mavic Air is easily one of the best drones on the market right now for people looking to get their feet wet in the drone market.
+It owes its reputation to its incredible portability, unprecedented performance and long-lasting battery life.
 In addition, there are several advanced features that make this drone the best; features such as SmartCapture that allows you to fly the drone with simple hand gestures, QuickShot flight modes that record short video clips while tracking a subject, 720p-resolution view from its camera from up to 2.4 miles, Advanced Pilot Assistance Systems for better obstacle avoidance and 4K recording that produces sharp videos loaded with fine details.